Safety Precautions, Warranty, and Disclaimer

-Begin "populating" the printed circuit board (PCB) by placing the resistors in the places marked for them.
-Note that there is one error on the PCB legend: the correct value of R5 is 3.3k not 10k.
+Begin populating the printed circuit board (PCB) by placing the resistors in the places marked for them.
+Note again, that if you purchased your kit after 1/1/2017, R3 should be 680R, not 10k as marked on the PCB.

 As you insert the resistors, bend their leads flush against the bottom of the PCB.
 This will hold them in place when we flip the board over for soldering.